-On September 1, 2020 council approved a new 2020 capital project entitled Quarry Lake Infrastructure Enhancements for $626,925 to be funded by the Municipal Stimulus Program, contingent on approval of the project by the Province for this program.
+On September 1, 2020 council approved a new 2020 capital project entitled Quarry Lake Infrastructure Enhancements for $626,925 to be funded by the Municipal Stimulus Program.

 The project will focus on five main components: